-By Hiram Gay, MD, Associate Professor, Department of Radiation Oncology
+Written by Hiram Gay, MD, associate professor, Department of Radiation Oncology at Washington University in St. Louis

 I am a radiation oncologist at the Siteman Cancer Center, and COVID-19 has impacted our patients and staff.
 The operation of our busy clinic has rapidly changed.
 At present, only essential personnel come to the clinic and many are remotely working from home: administrative staff, clinical trial assistants, dosimetrists who plan the treatments, our radiation therapists, who position the patients for their daily radiation treatments, and our nurses, who are our unsung heroes in the front lines.
 Follow-up visits, consults, and treatments are being delayed so the outcome of the patient won’t be compromised.
 When indicated, follow-ups and consults are done by phone to maximize social distancing.
 Our bustling department has an eerie feeling of emptiness with an absence of longtime work friends and colleagues.